2014 Blanc de Blanc

 Riddling takes place at the end of the aging when the correct complexity has been achieved.
 The bottles are placed neck down and each one is lifted, turned and dropped to move the yeast lees and settling agent into the mouth of the bottle.
 It is “jostled” in this way, by hand, 2 to 3 times per day for 6 weeks.

 The first inch of the neck of the bottle is frozen solid on a bed of dry ice and the crown cap removed.
 The frozen plug of wine and yeast lees is forcefully ejected and a final dosing of sweetening is instilled.
-Sugar and the base wine are added to bring the level to 750 ml and to create an elegant Brut style wine.
+For the “sauvage” style of Brut no sugar is added.
+The base wine is added to bring the level to 750 ml and to create an elegant Brut style wine.